Measuring Oscillations with A Million Atmospheric Neutrinos: Conclusion

 \acknowledgements{}

 We thank Ali Kheirandish, Matheus Hostert, Pedro Machado, Michele Maltoni, Antoine Kouchner, Francis Halzen, Sergio Palomares-Ruiz, Alfonso Garcia-Soto, Luis Labarga, and Roger Wendell for useful discussions.
 CAA will like to dedicate this work to E. Fernandini, who was an inspirational educator.
 CAA, IMS, and MJ are supported by the Faculty of Arts and Sciences of Harvard University.
 PF is supported by the Department of Physics of the University of Liverpool and by the Donostia International Physics Center.
 Additionally, CAA and IMS are supported by the Alfred P. Sloan Foundation.
+We thank Jean DeMerit for carefully proofreading this manuscript.

 \onecolumngrid

 \ifx \standalonesupplemental\undefined \fi {Supplemental Methods and Tables -- S\arabic{page}}

 {A\arabic{equation}}